pjankiewicz/mechatyper/README.md

 <img src="img/demo.gif"/>

+## Word of Caution

+:warning: MechaTyper is an experimental tool and utilizes a paid version of OpenAI for some of its features.
+Please be mindful of your usage as it may incur costs.
+Additionally, while MechaTyper aims to be helpful, it is not foolproof.
+We advise users to review the generated code and exercise caution.
+Use MechaTyper at your own risk.
+We are not responsible for any unintended consequences or damages that may arise from using this tool.

 ## Features

 - **Code Parsing**: MechaTyper uses the `tree-sitter` library to parse source code files in various programming languages.